-We note that there exists an uncountable insensitizing control problems as we change the sentinel functional.
-In fact, by the equivalent formulation in a cascade system with double the equations of the original system, controllability problems with less control forces then equations are not fully understood in PDEs, so they can also be interesting from the control theory point of view.
-Some of the motivations for these problems arise from physical phenomena, thus typically we focus our attention in functionals which have "physical" meanings: If the functional is the local $L^2$ -norm of the the solution then we are looking for controls that locally preserve the energy (kinetic or potential, depending on the modeling) of the system, and if we change to a first derivative (or gradient in the N-dimensional case) the problem consists in finding controls that locally preserves the mean value of the energy.
+We note that there exists uncountable insensitizing control problems as we change the sentinel functional.
+In fact, by the equivalent formulation in a cascade system with double the equations of the original system, controllability problems with fewer control forces than equations are not fully understood in PDEs, so they can also be interesting from the control theory point of view.
+Some of the motivations for these problems arise from physical phenomena, thus typically we focus our attention on functionals that have "physical" meanings: If the functional is the local $L^2$ -norm of the solution then we are looking for controls that locally preserve the energy (kinetic or potential, depending on the modeling) of the system, and if we change to a first derivative (or gradient in the N-dimensional case) the problem consists in finding controls that locally preserves the mean value of the energy.

 In this perspective, let D be a derivative operator such as $Du = u_x$ or $Du = u{xx}$ .
-An interesting - and difficult - problem is to analyze the existence of insensitizing controls when the sentinel functional take the form
+An interesting - and difficult - problem is to analyze the existence of insensitizing controls when the sentinel functional takes the form

-$$J(\tau,h) := \frac{1}{2} \int{Q_T} |Du(x,t)|^2 dx dt.$$
+$$J(\tau,h):=\frac{1}{2}\iint{Q_T}|Du(x,t)|^2dxdt.$$